npm-update-package/npm-update-package/README.md

 ## FAQ

+### What is the purpose of npm-update-package?

+npm-update-package can be used in environments where Renovate cannot be used for some reason.

 ### Conflicts have occurred in PR.
 What should I do?

 If conflicts have occurred in PR, close it and run npm-update-package again.